Symptoms and treatment of colon cancer in dogs

 If you observe any of these symptoms in your dog, you should consult a veterinarian immediately for an accurate diagnosis.

-What diagnostic procedures are used if colon cancer is suspected?
+What diagnostic procedures are used when colorectal cancer is suspected?

-Diagnosing colon cancer in dogs requires a combination of clinical examinations and advanced diagnostic procedures.
+Diagnosing intestinal cancer in dogs requires a combination of clinical examination and advanced diagnostic procedures.
+Common methods include:

-CT and MRI : These high-resolution procedures provide a detailed view of the internal structures and help assess the spread of the tumor.
+CT and MRIThese high-resolution methods provide a detailed representation of the internal structures and help to assess the spread of the tumor.

 Endoscopy and capsule endoscopy